huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     <b>Thoughts</b>:
      - Blank in cloze-style prompt: how does LM know if ___ is single-token and multi-tokens (this work defaults single token).
      - Domain and Range of a relation are ignored: a relation can appear under many different situations.
 A prompt is suitable for a situation but could turn out to be strange for other situations.

+#### <b>2.5.
+Domain-specific Language Model </b>

+<b>2020</b>

+- [BioMegatron: Larger Biomedical Domain Language Model](https://aclanthology.org/2020.emnlp-main.379.pdf) (Shin et al., EMNLP 2020)

+    BioMegatron is a Megatron-LM pretrained on PubMed dataset and/or others general corpus for Biomedical domain.

+    The paper studies the impact of several factors on the performance of both general LM and domain-adapted LM on 3 applications: NER, RE and Q/A in Biomedical domain.

+    - Domain-specific vocabulary is important for NER and RE task as general-vocabulary breaks domain named-entities into sub-words.
+    - Q/A: (i) BioMegatron with <b>Bio-vocab</b> finetuned on general SQUAD then on BioASQ results poor results on BioASQ. (ii) larger models tend to perform better.
+    - Domain Transfer & Generalization: (i) NER: general LLM with general vocabulary if pre-trained sufficiently on domain-specific corpus can be as good as a LM pre-trained only domain corpus only with general vocabulary. (ii) Q/A: large general LM fine-tuned on BioASQ does not mean better performance. (iii) General-domain Q/A: large BioMegatron performs better than small general LM on general-domain Q/A.